Photo credit: Jason Gallant | Flickr

 You don’t need a professional tour guide to experience the breadth of culinary riches on Granville Island.
-Wander around this foodie’s paradise, which features more than 70 eateries, Canada’s first microbrewery and artisan boutique sake winery, a summer farmers’ market, and, of course, the mother-lode: Granville Island Public Market.
+Wander around this foodie paradise, which features more than 70 eateries, Canada’s first microbrewery and artisan boutique sake winery, a summer farmers’ market, and, of course, Granville Island Public Market.

-From ancient cultural artifacts to contemporary aboriginal carvings, the extensive UBC Museum of Anthropology features nearly 600,000 ethnographic and archeological objects from across the globe.
-Make sure to visit the Great Hall, a breathtaking area with floor-to-ceiling glass walls where you can learn about Vancouver’s First Nations culture through special events, towering totem poles and artwork.
+From ancient cultural artifacts to contemporary aboriginal carvings, the extensive UBC Museum of Anthropology features 530,000 ethnographic and archeological objects from across the globe.
+Make sure to visit the Great Hall, a breathtaking area with floor-to-ceiling glass walls where you can learn about British Columbia’s First Nations culture through special events, towering totem poles and artwork.

-The Stanley Park seawall is a popular destination for visitors and locals alike, and it’s easy to see why.
-This paved, 8.8-kilometre pathway is perfect for joggers, cyclists and sightseers who wish to enjoy scenic waterfront views on a vehicle-free route.
+The Stanley Park Seawall is a popular destination for visitors and locals alike, and it’s easy to see why.
+This paved, 9-kilometre (5.5 mile) pathway is perfect for joggers, cyclists and sightseers looking for scenic waterfront views on a vehicle-free route.
 Stop by one of the many nearby vendors to rent a bicycle or set of rollerblades.

-7. Soar above lush forests on the Grouse Mountain Skyride.
+5. Soar above lush forests on the Grouse Mountain Skyride

-Get away — and above — it all on the Skyride, a thrilling aerial tramway that follows a one-mile route up to the peak of Grouse Mountain.
-As North America’s largest aerial tramway system, this only-in-Vancouver attraction boasts unparalleled views.
+Get away — and above — it all on the Skyride, a thrilling aerial tramway that follows a 1,600-metre (one-mile) route up to the peak of Grouse Mountain.
+As North America’s largest aerial tramway system, this only-in-Vancouver attraction boasts unparalleled views of surrounding mountains, downtown Vancouver, and the region’s islands.
 During the summer, you’ll pass over dense Douglas fir forests, while wintertime promises views of snow dusted forests and white-capped mountains.

-8. Indulge in a feast of flavours with traditional dim sum in Chinatown.
+6. Indulge in a feast of flavours with traditional dim sum in Chinatown

 With the third-largest Chinatown in North America, Vancouver’s Asian community is expansive and diverse.
 Experience the culture firsthand with dim sum: a multi-course feast of small dishes, such as bite-sized dumplings, steamed buns, unique soups and sweet treats.
 After your meal, burn off some of those calories with a walk through this cultural district.

-10. Take in some sunshine and people watching at Kitsilano Beach.
+8. Take in some sunshine and people watching at Kitsilano Beach

-Vancouver has a number of popular beaches, but perhaps the most well known is Kitsilano Beach.
-During the warmer months, this waterfront spot is perfect for people watching, as crowds of active locals come out for beach volleyball, tennis, jogging, bike riding and swimming in the heated saltwater pool.
+Vancouver has a number of popular beaches, but perhaps the best known is Kitsilano Beach.
+During the warmer months, this waterfront spot is perfect for people watching, as crowds of active locals come out for beach volleyball, tennis, jogging, and bike riding, as well as swimming in the heated saltwater pool.